ledgetech/ledge/README.md

 end)
 ```

 This blindly decides that a non-cacheable response can be cached.
-Probably only when origin servers aren't cooperating.
+Probably only useful when origin servers aren't cooperating.

 #### response_ready